hande-qmc/hande/documentation/manual/input/calcs/semi_stoch.rst

     The number of iterations to perform, during which the action of the Hamiltonian is applied entirely stochastically, before semi-stochastic projection is enabled.
-This allows for a period for the population to grow and the ground-state wavefunction to emerge before the deterministic space is selected.
+This allows for a period for the population to grow and the ground-state wavefunction to emerge before the deterministic space is selected if ``space`` is set to 'high'.
 ``shift_start_iteration``
     type: integer.